Scientific and Technical Advisory Council (STAC), of the Special Journals Publisher (SJP)

 Finally, the red cluster lies between the southwest and the northwest quadrant depicting no inclusion and diversity and the associated variables are relatively normally (neither strong nor weak) associated with the listed variables.
 However, within the red cluster, nested within the southwest and northwest quadrant: faculty, women, medicine, care, cultural competence, improving diversity, African Americans, climate, workplace, and leadership are all distantly discriminated against inclusion and diversity compared to closely related experience education, science, gay, discrimination, schools, minority

 From figure 6 of the topic dendrogram above, community and design are related to each other while strategies and firms are related to each other.
 However, community/design is different from strategies/ firms.
 Information technology and knowledge are similar but not similar to completive advantage.
 Context and performance are a similar bit different from management and technology.
 On the other hand, risk and sciences are similar but different from policy.
 Consequences and quality are similar but different from behavior.
-Organizational culture and program are similar but different from trust and systems Experience are similar to life but different from challenges.
+Organizational culture and program are similar but different from trust and systems Experience is similar to life but different from challenges.
 And so on

 The bubbles represent authors, the size of the bubbles represents the magnitude or number of publications.
 The line between authors represents coauthorship links, the line between two authors or bubbles shows that those authors have coauthored one or more articles, authors that have coauthored articles tend to be located close to each other.
 Colors indicate clusters of authors that are connected by coauthorship.
 The figure above shows there was relatively no collaboration but the bubbles overlap may indicate a coauthorship connection between authors.
 Authors on the left of the figure relatively low number of articles with no collaboration and no coauthorship.